JonEG/typo3-certifications/notes/02-software-development-standards/psr-15-middlewares.md

 Goals:

-- [ ] I know what middlewares and request handlers are specified in PSR-15 and how they relate to
+- [ ] I know what middlewares and request handlers are specified in PSR-15 and how they relate to each other.

 ---